 Now for those of you who loose that #7 (Air Dome Support), or plunger to many of us, here are the dimensions.
 This drawing is small enough that you may not be able to distinguish the radius corners on the large diameter of the outer head.
 However possibly a shortened 1/8" Pop-Rivet could be improvised to function.

-Sierra Kit #18-7823 has all the internals including the small springs and air dome support.
+The OMC repair kit #0393088, and the Sierra Kit #18-7823 have all the internals including the small springs and air dome support.

 |OMC square fuel pump, air dome support dimensions|